ZurichMedTech/s4l-manual/screenshot-agent/README.md

 bash screenshot-agent/sandboxed-agent.bash https://s4l-master-zmt.click --asset help_from_dashboard
 ```

-### Non headless mode
+## Non headless mode

+> WARNING: Running the agent outside its "sandbox" will give it acces to your **entire** filesystem.
+That can be dangerous!

 By default the agent runs in a "headless" mode.
 I.e. the browser window never opens on the users desktop.
 This is a requirement when running the agent inside the sandbox container.
 However, for debugging purposes it can be useful to run the agent in a non-headless mode to see how the agent is actually navigating the osparc platform.
-Run `uv run screenshot-agent/agent.py` to see how to do that.
+Run `uv run screenshot-agent/agent.py` to see how to do that (you will need to have [uv](https://docs.astral.sh/uv/getting-started/installation/) installed)

 ## How Screenshot Instructions Work